 Daniel W. Mruzek, PhD, BCBA-D, is a Board Member of ASAT.
 He is an Associate Professor at the University of Rochester Medical Center (URMC), Division of Neurodevelopmental and Behavioral Pediatrics.
 He received his doctoral training in Psychology at the Ohio State University.
 Through his appointment at URMC, he serves as a clinician and consultant, training school teams and supporting families of children with autism and other developmental disabilities in western New York.
 Dr. Mruzek is also the Director of the University of Rochester Human Behavior Assessment Unit, researcher on three NIH-funded autism intervention research projects, and coordinator of his division’s Psychology Postdoctoral Fellowship Program in Developmental Disabilities.
 He has authored and co-authored several peer-reviewed articles and book chapters on autism and other developmental disabilities and is on the editorial board for the journal Focus on Autism and Other Developmental Disabilities.
 In addition to duties as a Board Member of the Association for Science in Autism Treatment, he is the Science Corner editor for ASAT’s Focus on Science newsletter, and active in the Media Watch initiative.
 He joined the ASAT Board in 2009.

-Joshua K. Pritchard, PhD, BCBA-D, has been a Board Member of ASAT since 2009 and is the Co-Editor of ASAT’s newsletter Science in Autism Treatment.
+Joshua K. Pritchard, PhD, BCBA-D, is the President of ASAT, He has been a Board Member of ASAT since 2009.
 He is an Assistant Professor at the Florida Institute of Technology, Applied Behavior analysis.
 He received his doctoral training in Behavior Analysis at the University of Nevada, Reno and now lives in Orlando, Florida.
 In addition to training graduate students in behavior analysis, Dr. Pritchard consults internationally with groups to help in design of autism treatment centers and behavioral graduate programs.
 He is passionate about the dissemination and inclusion of science in all decision-making.

-Florence D. DiGennaro Reed, PhD, BCBA-D, is ASAT’s Vice-President and Board Affairs Committee Co-Chair.
+Florence D. DiGennaro Reed, PhD, BCBA-D, is Board Affairs Committee Co-Chair.
 She is an Assistant Professor at the University of Kansas and Director of the Performance Management Laboratory.
-She received her doctoral training at Syracuse University followed by completing a pre-doctoral internship at the May Center for Child Development and Center for Neurorehabilitation and a post-doctoral fellowship at the Institute for Child Development.
+She received her doctoral training at Syracuse University and completed a pre-doctoral internship at the May Center for Child Development and Center for Neurorehabilitation and a post-doctoral fellowship at the Institute for Child Development.
 Dr. DiGennaro Reed is a researcher who studies effective and efficient training practices and the outcome of quality services for individuals with autism and other developmental disabilities.
 She has also received foundation grants to conduct training for parents of children with autism and other developmental disabilities.
 Dr. DiGennaro Reed has authored and co-authored numerous peer-reviewed articles and book chapters.
-She is also editing two books related to autism service delivery.
+She has also edited two books related to autism service delivery.
 She has served on the editorial boards of Journal of Applied Behavior Analysis, Behavior Analysis in Practice, Journal of Behavioral Education, and School Psychology Review.

 Bridget A. Taylor, PsyD, BCBA-D, is a Board Member of ASAT.
 She is the co-founder and Executive Director of Alpine Learning Group.
 She has specialized in the education and treatment of children with autism for the past twenty-five years.
 She holds a Doctorate of Psychology from Rutgers University, and received her Master’s degree in Early Childhood Special Education from Columbia University.
 She is a Board Certified Behavior Analyst and a Licensed Psychologist.
 Dr. Taylor is active in the autism research community and has published numerous articles on effective interventions for autism.
 She serves on several editorial boards including the Journal of Applied Behavior Analysis and Behavioral Interventions.
 She is also a member of the Autism Advisory Group for the Cambridge Center for Behavioral Studies, is a board member of the Association for Science in Autism Treatment, and serves on the Professional Advisory Board for the Association of Professional Behavior Analysts.
 Dr. Taylor is also Senior Clinical Advisor for Rethink Autism, an innovative web-based curriculum for children with autism.